RiverCho/TM_FinalProject_GroupD/README.md

    - The `2001-2010OscarsCastAndWorksDataCollecting.ipynb` file is a Jupyter Notebook that provides a step-by-step breakdown of how the data was collected, organized, and cleaned.

 3. **Research Report:**
-   - The `research_report.pdf` document encapsulates the findings and insights derived from the analysis.
+   - The `Report.pdf` document encapsulates the findings and insights derived from the analysis.
 It offers a comprehensive overview of the relationships explored, patterns identified, and key takeaways from the study.

 ## Dataset Description: